streetwriters/notesnook/docs/importing/notesnook-importer.md

 ---

 !!!info Notesnook importer is in Beta
-If you face any problem while importing notes from other note apps, please report the on our [github](https://github.com/streetwriters/notesnook/issues) and tell us on our [Discord](https://discord.com/invite/5davZnhw3V)
+If you face any problem while importing notes from other note apps, please report on our [github](https://github.com/streetwriters/notesnook/issues) and tell us on our [Discord](https://discord.com/invite/5davZnhw3V)
 !!!

 Notesnook importer is your one stop location to import notes from any notes app other there.
 We have added support for most of the popular note apps.